 So far we have only looked at coordinating conjunctions.
 One of their main features is that they link units of similar kinds, which are equal parts of the whole.

 However, when we link two or more clauses in a sentence sometimes one clause is more important, and another clause is dependent on it.
-We called the dependent clause a subordinate clause.
-Subordinate clauses are often introduced by a subordinating conjunction such as because, before, if, until, although, after or when.
+We call the dependent clause a subordinate clause.
+Subordinate clauses are typically introduced by a subordinating conjunction such as after, as, because, before, (as) if, (even) if, in order that, until, (al)though, since, (so) that, unless, when, whereas, whether, while.
 This makes a different kind of link between units.

 In the examples below, the subordinate clauses supply additional information about ‘why’ or ‘when’ something happened: